blu/hello-mir-gles2/README.md

 3. A system without GLEW, since GLEW support for GLES and EGL is experimental and not 'standard' on most systems as of writing (mid 2014)

+4. Write a MIR client program without dragging in all of the other extraneous build files inside of Ubuntu's 'examples' build system

 ##How do I build?

 You need to install MIR first.